 - marital status

-If you lose your PRC you will need to report the loss to the police and apply for a new certificate.
+If you lose your PRC or it is lost or stolen you will need to report aned explain the loss to the police.
+If after trying everything you are unable to find it, you will need to obtain a replacement certificate, following instructions on the Thames Valley Police website.
 You will have to pay the fee again.